 However, it definitely foregoes every tech-y feature you can expect from more expensive e-bikes.
 A lot of users who praise this kind of bike have a tendency to use it for short, daily commutes that take less than an hour.
 If that is your purpose then you will certainly not have to spend thousands of dollars on a highly advanced e-bike just for it.

 The Turbo Vado from the same article costs almost ten times that amount at $5,150.
 Nonetheless, it more than makes it up for the cost with its lifetime warranty and the additional advanced features like app support, route tracker, GPS functionality, and riding range indicator.

 Obviously, users of this kind of sophisticated bikes tend to choose them because they spend a considerable amount of time riding an e-bike and need these extra features.
-Or it could also because they prefer to be as contemporary as possible.
+Or it could also be because they prefer to be as contemporary as possible.